 There really is a lot to see here, such as hippos wallowing in the shallows or grazing on the grassy banks – or one might emerge suddenly beside your boat, opening her mouth in a very wide yawn.
 You might spot several crocodiles crawling down the river side and entering the water.
 And elephants are frequently seen here, quenching their thirst, bathing, and crossing in an orderly line.
 As for the birding, this is first rate!
 Among the highlights are rufous-bellied heron, spur-winged goose, long-toed plover, southern carmine bee-eater, and the majestic Pel’s fishing owl.

+All trails are undertaken in the company of an experienced and knowledgeable guide, armed to ensure your safety at all times.
+Ideally this guide has both a licence for canoe safari and a licence for professional guiding, but sometimes two guides will be with you to cover the skillset.
 The advantage of being accompanied by a guide who holds a licence for professional guiding is that you can stop off during your journey and enjoy a walking safari!
 This adds a lot of value to the trip, as many land animals in Mana Pools become accessible – lion, leopard, cheetah, hyena, wild dog, buffalo, zebra, eland, impala, monkey, baboon.
 There are elephant in the forests too, including some big bulls that are very much at peace with the guides in the park!
 If you have time for a stroll, it comes highly recommended.

 If this experience appeals, just get in touch with a member of the team here – we will be happy to help arrange a very exciting excursion for you!